|

 for people with broad shoulders, we Bengali women sometimes swim in

 our tops and break stitches on our bottoms.
+As a result of

 this awkward fit we start counting calories and running to the gym.